Ægir Steinarsson: Career

 Ægir started his career with Fjölnir and was named to the 1. deild karla Domestic All-First team in 2009.
 The following season, he was selected to the Icelandic All-Star game, when he also won the three-point contest, and again in 2011.

 In September 2015, Ægir signed with KR of the Icelandic Úrvalsdeild karla.
 On 13 February 2016 he helped the team win the Icelandic Cup.
 Two weeks later, KR allowed Ægir out of his contract to sign with Spanish club Peñas Huesca of the LEB Oro.

 In July 2016, Ægir signed with Miraflores In July 2017, he helped the club achieve promotion to Liga ACB.

 On 17 July 2018, Ægir signed with Stjarnan of the Úrvalsdeild karla after rejecting an offer from KR.

 On 17 February 2019, Ægir had 8 points and 8 assists in Stjarnan's 84-68 victory against Njarðvík in the Icelandic Cup finals.

 After the Úrvalsdeild playoffs ended, Ægir signed with Regatas Corrientes of the Liga Nacional de Básquet for the rest of the season.
 On 5 June, Regatas lost to Instituto Atlético Central Córdoba in the fifth game of the best-of-five series in the quarter-finals of the LNB playoffs.

 Stjarnan opened the 2019–20 season with an 89-77 win against reigning champions KR in the annual Icelandic Super Cup where Ægir posted 10 points and 6 assists.
 On 15 February 2020, Ægir was named the Icelandic Cup Finals MVP after scoring 19 points and handing out 14 assists in Stjarnan's 75-89 win against Grindavík in the Cup final.

 For the 2020–21 regular season, Ægir averaged 16.0 points and 8.3 assists per game.
 In the playoffs, he averaged 21.7 points and 7.9 assists per game, helping Stjarnan to the semi-finals where they lost 2–3 to eventual champions Þór Þorlákshöfn.

 In July 2021, Ægir signed with LEB Gold club Gipuzkoa Basket.
 On 26 September 2021, he won the Euskal Kopa with Gipuzkoa.

 In July 2022, Ægir signed with CB Lucentum Alicante.

 In June 2023, Ægir signed again with Stjarnan.
 On 21 May 2025, he led Stjarnan to its first national championship and was named the Finals MVP.

+On 14 April 2026, Ægir broke his elbow in a playoff game against KR resulting in him missing the rest of the season.